Dental Implants – Richardson, TX

 Missing Multiple Teeth

-Dr. Mirsepasi does everything he can to conserve natural tooth enamel, and implant-retained bridges make this a whole lot easier.
-Instead of removing existing tooth enamel to hold a traditional bridge, a pair of dental implants can be used to support a larger restoration, allowing you to replace two or more teeth at a time.
+Dr. Mirsepasi does everything he can to conserve natural tooth enamel, and implant-supported bridges make this a whole lot easier.
+Instead of removing existing tooth enamel to hold a traditional bridge, a pair of dental implants can be used to secure a larger restoration, allowing you to replace two or more teeth at a time.